skypilot-org/skypilot/docs/source/serving/sky-serve.rst

 Serving Models
 ==============

 SkyServe is SkyPilot's model serving library.
-SkyServe (short for SkyPilot Serving) takes an existing serving framework and deploys it across one or more regions or clouds.
+SkyServe takes an existing serving framework and deploys it across one or more regions or clouds.

 .. * Serve on scarce resources (e.g., A100; spot) with **reduced costs and increased availability**